 There is something being missed here.

 People with adult depression or anxiety, suffered childhood trauma and for those who are sensitive, talk therapies will often miss the mark, leaving them stuck, in deep pain and feeling like there is something wrong with them.

 Science is now starting to understand is that because of childhood trauma the brain is wired differently.

 The good news here is that you can also significantly rewire a traumatized brain if you are willing to do the work and employ the right techniques to do this.
-Implicit in this is the assumption that your symptoms may also diminish accordingly.
+Typically, as you do this, your symptoms will resolve along the way.

-Anxiety and depression are symptoms that you’ve been through tough experiences that you are still carrying, that have become wired into your body.
+Anxiety and depression are symptoms that you’ve been through tough experiences that you are still carrying, that have become wired into your body, brain and energy field.

 Far from making you ‘mentally ill’ these symptoms are actually a sign that you are healthy and your system is working as it should be.

 Rather than labelling people as ‘mentally ill’ and promoting acceptance of their ‘mental illness’, we should be realizing our society is sick and people’s symptoms indicate they’ve been traumatized.
 Their symptoms don’t indicate they are unwell (although they may be suffering horribly), but that their system is healthy, in a toxic society.
 What a person’s symptoms are demanding, is healing of the root cause.
 Treat this suitably and they will resolve on their own.